abdaleverly/infra-challenge/README.md

 make init
 ```

-## Provision Infrastructure
+## Provision and Setup the Infrastructure
-To customize your installation, update the `variables.tf` with your custom values
-To provision infrastructure, run
+To customize your installation, update the `variables.tf` with your custom values.
+To provision the resources, run
 ```bash
 make build HTTP_CIDR=<Insert private cidr here>
 ```
+> The web_endpoint may take ~2 minutes to be available directly after provisioning.
+You can check the endpoint by retrieving the `$ make get-web-endpoint` and pasting in a browser.

-When all resources are provisioned, you will have to connect `codestar-connections` to your GitHub account.
+After all resources are provisioned for the first time, you will have to connect `AWS Codestar` to your GitHub account.
-- Go to the codestar connections dashboard here - https://console.aws.amazon.com/codesuite/settings/connections?region=us-east-1
+1. Go to the codestar connections dashboard here - https://console.aws.amazon.com/codesuite/settings/connections
-- Follow the instructions in this [document](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html#connections-github-console) to link codestar to your GitHub account
+2. Choose the name of the pending connection you want to update.
+The *Update a pending connection* button is enabled when you choose a connection with a *Pending* status
+3. Click *Update a pending connection*
+4. On the *Connect to GitHub* page, under GitHub apps, for first time connections, click *Install a new app*.
+If you have already install AWS Codestar in GitHub, then choose app in search box.
+5. Go through the GitHub authorization steps and click *Install*
+6. the *Connect to GitHub* page, the connection ID will be available in the search, make sure its selected and click *Connect*

-## Security Features Included
+### Security Features Included
 - SSH port is not open on the webserver security group.
 To gain ssh access to the server, Connect using SSM's Session Manager
 - Pipeline and artifacts are encrypted with AWS KMS Customer Managed Key